Video still from Predicting a Little Into the Future to Perceive the Present?, 2022, on view at Tempus Projects

 Come to Your Census

-Thrilled to have been selected to have my work featured on a Miami billboard urging residents to complete their Census.
+My work was selected and featured on a Miami billboard urging residents to complete their 2020 Census.
 Art and Action, an arts organization, chose artists to represent their states in the Come to Your Census campaign.

 The Tampa Bay Times featured the initiative and my work in its article here